DKalachniuk/XcodeProjects/README.md

 **Clear derived data** - removes project's derived data folder

-**Preferences** - opens new window to rename the project.
+**Change name** - opens new window to rename the project.
 Note: renames in the Xcode Projects app only - not physical folder/project etc.

 **Remove from the list** - removes project from the list